6061 vs 7075 Aluminum: Which Grade Actually Fits Your Parts?

 Post-processing: 6061 wins on anodizing cost and quality.
 For a bright red or blue cosmetic finish, 6061 is the only real option.
 7075 with hardcoat anodize for wear parts (pistons, sliding components) works great, but expect to pay more and communicate your color expectations clearly — it won’t look the same.

 The bottom line: On a simple part, going 7075 over 6061 might add 20–40% to your total part cost.
-On a complex part with lots of material removal, the difference narrows.
+On a complex part with lots of , the difference narrows.
 Always ask yourself: Am I buying strength I’ll actually use?
 If the answer is no — buy 6061 and spend the savings on better surface finishing or tighter tolerances.

 Quality Standards & Best Practices